guardian/prosemirror-typerighter/docs/README.md

 ## Commiting and publishing new versions

-This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to publish new versions of this package when PRs are merged to `master`, and prelease versions when code is pushed to `beta`.
+This repository uses [semantic-release](https://github.com/semantic-release/semantic-release) to publish new versions of this package when PRs are merged to `main`, and prelease versions when code is pushed to `beta`.

 Version numbers are determined by the commit history, and so to trigger a release you'll need to use the [commitizen](https://github.com/commitizen-tools/commitizen) format when writing commits.